VaggM/lab-schedule/README.md

 ## Lab-Schedule

-This web-app showcases a weekly schedule read from an excel file.
+This web-app showcases a weekly schedule read from an excel file and more.

 It was created to showcase the weekly schedule of ZB109 Consert lab in UniWA, Greece.